 At CharityEngine, we’ve learned from years of helping the client we discussed and others who faced similar attacks.
 We have built patent-pending technology that leverages massive data networks and sophisticated intelligence to help our clients.

 There are some key benefits and differentiators to our fraud protection:

 - It is 100% effective at protecting your e-commerce environment from the most sophisticated attacks.

 - Our solution doesn’t require you to put barriers on your donation forms that complicate the giving process for legitimate donors and negatively impact your conversion rates.

 - Effective fraud protection reduces your cost because your chargeback rates for fraudulent credit card transactions are reduced.
 In fact, we have seen greater than 80% reductions for clients using advanced fraud protection on their donation forms.

 We are enthusiastic about our advanced fraud protection because we know it’s the best on the market!
-If you want to talk to us about your specific situation or you want to see our solution in action, we’re always just a phone call or email away.
+If you want to talk to us about your specific situation, see our solution in action, or learn about how it looks to work with us, we’re always just a phone call or email away.